Big in Japan (band)

-Big in Japan were a punk band that emerged from Liverpool, England in the late 1970s.
+Big in Japan were a punk band that emerged from Liverpool, England, in the late 1970s.
 They are better known for the later successes of their band members than for their own music.

 History

-Big in Japan began from the same Merseyside scene which would produce Echo & the Bunnymen, The Teardrop Explodes, OMD, and Dalek I Love You.
+Big in Japan began from the same Merseyside scene that would produce Echo & the Bunnymen, the Teardrop Explodes, OMD and Dalek I Love You.

-Big In Japan started off playing gigs around Liverpool, such as Ruffwood School in Kirkby along with Wah!
+Big in Japan started off playing gigs around Liverpool, such as Ruffwood School in Kirkby along with Wah!
 Heat, but most notably at Eric's Club.
 Their stage show was unique: lead singer Jayne Casey would perform with a lampshade over her shaved head, guitarist Bill Drummond played in a kilt and bassist Holly Johnson performed in a flamboyant manner which he would later take further in Frankie Goes to Hollywood.

-As an initial idea of Deaf School's Clive Langer, his friend Bill Drummond (guitar, vocals), Kevin Ward (bass, vocals) and Phil Allen (drums), formed the band in May 1977, playing only three gigs, the first of them at Bretton Hall College, in Yorkshire.
-In August, the line-up grew, joining Jayne Casey (vocals), Ian Broudie (guitar) and Clive Langer (guitar), who quit in September, but not before the band recorded their first song released, "Big In Japan", which appeared in the 7" single compilation Brutality Religion and a dance beat, released the same year.
+As an initial idea of Deaf School's Clive Langer, his friend Bill Drummond (guitar, vocals), Kevin Ward (bass, vocals) and Phil Allen (drums) formed the band in May 1977, playing only three gigs, the first of them at Bretton Hall College in Yorkshire.
+In August, the line-up grew to include Jayne Casey (vocals), Ian Broudie (guitar) and Clive Langer (guitar), who quit in September, but not before the band recorded their first release, "Big in Japan", which appeared on the split single "Brutality, Religion and a Dance Beat", released the same year.
 In October, Ambrose Reynolds joined to replace Ward who then left that December, but Reynolds himself quit shortly afterwards and was replaced by Holly Johnson.
-In January 1978, Budgie (previously in The Spitfire Boys and later member of The Slits and Siouxsie and the Banshees) replaced Allen on drums, and in early June, Johnson was sacked and replaced with ex-Deaf School Steve Lindsey, who was replaced in July by Dave Balfe (previously in Dalek I Love You), the last member to join.
+In January 1978, Budgie (previously in the Spitfire Boys and later member of the Slits and Siouxsie and the Banshees) replaced Allen on drums, and in early June, Johnson was sacked and replaced with ex-Deaf School Steve Lindsey, who was replaced in July by Dave Balfe (previously in Dalek I Love You), the last member to join.

 Hatred of the band reached such a level that a petition calling on them to split up was launched by a jealous young Julian Cope resulting from a rivalry with the Crucial Three.
-Displayed in local shop Probe Records the petition gathered numerous signatures, including those of the band themselves.
+Displayed in local shop Probe Records, the petition gathered numerous signatures, including those of the band themselves.
 According to Cope's autobiography, "Of course, Bill Drummond was into the whole thing and told us we needed 14,000 signatures, then they'd split up.
 We got about nine".
-In the 1980s, Drummond became manager of Cope's band, The Teardrop Explodes.
+In the 1980s, Drummond became manager of Cope's band, the Teardrop Explodes.